presidio-oss/specif-ai/docs/docs/current/core-features.md

 1.  **Natural Language Understanding:**
     * Engage with the AI using everyday language.
 The chat interprets your intent and context to perform relevant actions.
     * Ask questions like:
-        * *“Can you refine the BRD for authentication based on SSO?”*
+        * *"Can you refine the BRD for authentication based on SSO?"*
-        * *“Add NFR data privacy guidelines.”*
+        * *"Add NFR data privacy guidelines."*
-        * *“What are the UI constraints for the login module?”*
+        * *"What are the UI constraints for the login module?"*
-        * *“Explain the requirement for the checkout process.”*
+        * *"Explain the requirement for the checkout process."*

 2.  **Smart Suggestions:**
     * Receive intelligent recommendations, clarifications, and industry best practices.
 It identifies vague inputs for improved quality.